lhmet/r-bio.github.io/06-advanced-function.md

 We are now ready to write our paper about the sea cucumber fauna of the Red Sea.

-Also make sure that you have the following packages installed:
+Make sure that you have the following packages installed:

 1. ggplot2
 1. maps
 1. knitr

+and open the file `paper.Rmd`